hyperspy/hyperspy/doc/user_guide/io.rst

 non-linearly.
-Since HyperSpy Signals expect linear variation of parameters / axes, such non-linear information would be lost in the axes manager and replaced with indices
+Since HyperSpy Signals expect linear variation of parameters / axes, such non-linear information would be lost in the axes manager and replaced with indices.
 Nexus and HDF makes use of soft-links internally or to external files.
-Soft-links help to define structures from data saved by a detector or other process.
+These links help to define structures from data saved by a detector or other process but can result in large structures and datasets within the loaded original_metadata.
 If lazy loading is used this may not be a concern but care must be taken when saving the data.
-To control whether links are loaded set the ``small_metadata_only`` follow_links``small_metadata_only`` keyword or use the 'metadata_keys' to load only the most relevant metadata.
+To control whether large datasets are loaded or saved  the ``small_metadata_only`` keyword can be used or use the 'metadata_keys' to load only the most relevant information.

 Writing